8 ABA-Approved Online Law Schools

 However, several schools have been working to implement technology solutions that allow for more real-time discussion.
 That has been a big motivator for the ABA to begin granting waivers to a small handful of law schools, allowing their J.D. programs to incorporate significantly more online credits than in the past.

-Let's take a look at the three programs that have been granted ABA waivers so far.
+Let's take a look at the four programs that have been granted ABA waivers so far.

 1. Syracuse University